Aliases for CIT Gene

 Previous GeneCards Identifiers for CIT Gene

 This gene encodes a serine/threonine-protein kinase that functions in cell division.
 Together with the kinesin KIF14, this protein localizes to the central spindle and midbody, and functions to promote efficient cytokinesis.
 This protein is involved in central nervous system development.
 Polymorphisms in this gene are associated with bipolar disorder and risk for schizophrenia.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2011]

 GeneCards Summary for CIT Gene

 CIT (Citron Rho-Interacting Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with CIT include Schizophrenia.
-Among its related pathways are Signaling by Rho GTPases and ERK Signaling.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is CDC42BPA.
+Diseases associated with CIT include Microcephaly 17, Primary, Autosomal Recessive and Primary Autosomal Recessive Microcephaly.
+Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is CDC42BPB.